 Mint Cheesecake Cake – Day One – Mint Chip Cake

-I’m back with another big cake and this one is full of mint chips!
-I love minty desserts and they aren’t just for Christmas, so I made myself a big mint chip cake and an easy buttercream frosting.
+I’m back with another big cake, and this one is full of mint chips!
+I love minty desserts – they aren’t just for Christmas – so I made myself a big mint chip cake and an easy buttercream frosting.
 To dress up this easy cake, I topped it with fresh flowers from my garden.

 Do you love a “naked cake”?
 I love how this naked cake turned out.
 The simplicity of the cake and frosting just can’t be beat.
 To decorate this cake, I put the vanilla frosting into a piping bag and cut a half inch off the end – no tip needed.
 Start at the edge and bring it to the center, then swirl the center to create a flower effect.
 You get clean edges and a pretty design, too.

 You don’t need fancy decorations or complicated icing skills to make a pretty cake.
-Some flowers from your garden are that you need to make a big impression.
-I don’t spray my flowers or treat them with any pesticides so all I did was wash them off, dry them and place them on and around the cake.
+Some flowers from your garden are all that you need to make a big impression.
+I don’t spray my flowers or treat them with any pesticides, so all I did was wash them off, dry them, and place them on and around the cake.

 I didn’t leave leave these on to eat the cake, but you can also find edible flowers, like rose petals, and serve them right along with the slice of cake.

 I hope that you enjoy this cake.
 If you can’t find the mint chips, you can always use regular chocolate chips.
 It helps to toss the chips in a tablespoon of flour to prevent them from falling to the bottom.
 Just reserve some from the total flour needed and it’ll turn out fine.

 - 1/2 teaspoon salt